osrf/gazebo_design/render_engine/render_engine.md

 by a `RenderingIface` function in a similar fashion as scene creation is currently being performed:

-    RenderEnginePtr renderEngine = rendering::get_engine("Ogre");
+    RenderEngine* renderEngine = rendering::get_engine("Ogre");

-Once a developer gains reference to a specific `RenderEngine`, a `Scene` can be constructed in a generic manner:
+Once a developer gains reference to a specific `RenderEngine`, a `Scene` can be constructed as follows:

     ScenePtr scene = renderEngine->CreateScene("world");

-This call will also register the new `Scene` with the `SceneManager`, so that it will be automatically updated via the scene messages.
-However, if you wish to create a scene not subject to global changes, you could instead call the following function:

-    ScenePtr scene = renderEngine->CreateUnregisteredScene("my_scene");
+This will create a empty scene that will not be updated automatically via scene messages sent by the server.
+Here elements in the scene must be added manually.
+However, if you wish to have the scene updated automatically, you will need to register it with the `SceneManager` as follows:

+    SceneManager::Instance()->AddScene(scene);

-Once a scene has been created, nodes can be added directly in the following
+Whether or not a `Scene` is registered with the `SceneManager`, nodes can be added manually in the following manner:
-manner:

-    PointLightPtr light = scene->CreatePointLight("light0");
+    PointLightPtr light = scene->CreatePointLight("my_light");
     light->setDiffuseColor(0.8, 0.8, 0.8);
     light->setWorldPose(0, 0, 10);
     scene->AddChild(light);

-As previously mentioned, `Visual` objects will consist of a `Geometry` and `Material`, as the following example illustrates:
+As previously mentioned, `Visual` objects will consist of one or more `Geometry` instances and a single `Material`, as the following example
+illustrates:

     MaterialPtr material = scene->CreateMaterial();
     material->SetAmbient(0.6, 0, 0);